 Q: What are you running away from?

 A: I’ve gotten this one from really great friends, as well as complete strangers and it’s the question that initially causes my blood to boil, but ultimately urges me to take a deep breath and answer honestly.
 I know what running away from things feels like and my thru-hiking is not it.
-Running away from things feels like growing up with an eating disorder and controlling myself to the point of not actually feeling anything.
-Running away from something means turning away from real, supportive relationships.
+Running away from things feels like growing up with anxiety and an eating disorder and controlling myself to the point of not feeling anything.
+Running away from something means controlling every aspect of it.
+It means turning away from real, supportive relationships.
 Running away means not taking responsibility for your actions and for your own life.
 What I am doing is the absolute opposite of running away.
 In fact, if you want to run away from your emotions, I suggest you stay as far away from nature and from challenging yourself as physically possible.
-If you want to run away from good relationships, don’t make friends on the trail because they’ll be the most whole-hearted and honest people you’ll meet and you’ll absolutely hate them for it.
+If you want to run away from good relationships, don’t make friends on the trail because they’ll be the most honest people you’ll meet and you won’t be ready for that kind of authenticity.
 If I choose to spend my time looking at other beautiful faces, wild animals and plants instead of in mirrors and under artificial lights, I personally don’t consider that running away.
 Instead, I’d say that I’m placing myself in the environment I belong.
-But, if you’re still set on me running away from something, have it be the unnatural world and the clutter that doesn’t deserve a home in my head.
+But, if you’re still set on me running away from something, I would say that I’m running away from a very unnatural society and clutter that doesn’t deserve a home in my head.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!